Table of Contents

 - Q: Whether a foreign citizen or foreign national buy an immovable property in India?

-BUYING AN IMMOVABLE PROPERTY IN INDIA – BY AN NRI/OCI/FOREIGN CITIZEN – FEMA & INCOME TAX PROVISIONS
+BUYING AN IMMOVABLE PROPERTY IN INDIA – BY AN NRI/OCI/OTHER FOREIGN CITIZENS – FEMA, TDS AND INCOME TAX PROVISIONS – FOLLOW UP OF COMPLIANCES – DELHI NCR, MUMBAI, KOLKATA, HYDERABAD, BANGALORE, CHENNAI, KERALA, PUNJAB, UP.

 - For NRIs, PIOs, OCIs, India is always a preferred destination for buying an immovable property.